-- Step-by-step approach introduces key topics for understanding efficient intermodal transportation
+- Presents a step-by-step approach that introduces key topics for understanding efficient intermodal transportation

-- Based on the concept of fitness between the modes of transport profiles
+- Focuses on the concept of fitness between the modes of transport profiles

 - Examines performance metrics